0blu/WinterspringLauncher/README.md

 ## Easy setup
 The launcher will do everything for you.
 It will download the 1.14 client, setup HermesProxy and launch the game.
+When HermesProxy has an update it is automatically applied.

 1. **Download [the latest release](https://github.com/0blu/EverlookClassicLauncher/releases)**
 2. Place it in a separate directory (On first launch it will create subfolders and a desktop icon)